nrjdalal/use-tracking/README.md

 ## Recommended Usage

 It is recommended to use the `useTracking` hook in a layout component that is rendered on every page.
-This way, you can track page views and click events across your entire application.
+This enables you to track page views and click events across your entire application.

-### First create a Next.js client component
+### Step 1: Create a Next.js Client Component

-> Path: src/components/tracker.tsx
+> Path: `src/components/tracker.tsx`

 ```tsx
 'use client'